radioactive11/amethyst/README.md

 <img src="IMAGES/amethyst-flowchart.png" alt="Desc.">

-There are a few ways to deal with the challenge of designing recommendation engines.
-One is to have your own team of engineers and data scientists, all highly trained in machine learning, to custom design recommenders to meet your needs.

-Smaller companies, typically startups, look for an easier solution to design a recommendation engine wihtout spending much resources.

-Not only that, many developers, who do not have a machine learning/data science background want to integrate recommenders in their product.

-Amethyst aims to solve this problem by providing a low-code recommendation engine generator which is not only easy to train but also efforless to deploy.
+Amethyst is a low-code, easy to use, GPU-powered recommender engine generator based on PyTorch.
 It requires only three parameters to rank/predict best items for users and vice-versa
 * User ID (unique identifier for each user)
 * Item ID (unique identifier for each item)
 * User-Item Ratings (user-item rating/interaction scores)

+Since all the underlying data operations are being handled by Pandas, amethyst supports a wide variety of database/data storage formats like SQL, NoSQL, CSV, TSV, etc.

+The resultant recommendation scores are also obtained as a Pandas Dataframe, which helps in a flexible integration with your application.

 <p align="right">(<a href="#top">back to top</a>)</p>